Top 20 HR challenges in 2026 and how to solve them

 1. Fading engagement

-Fix it: Build recognition into your daily rhythm.
+Fix it: Build recognition into your daily routine.
 Employees who are recognized weekly are 3x more likely to feel engaged.

 2. Retention risk